© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hill motte is a scheduled monument protected by Historic England under reference 1006012.
 View the official record →

-Castle Hill motte is a Norman motte-and-bailey earthwork located in Suffolk, England, dating to the late eleventh or twelfth century.
+Castle Hill motte is a substantial earthwork fortification located in Suffolk, England, consisting of a prominent mound characteristic of motte-and-bailey castle construction.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006012.

 Castle Hill motte is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006012.